Istanbul to Peking

 However, no matter how pressed for time you are, there are some locations along the way which are simply unmissable.

-In Turkey, a trip to Gallipoli should be first on your list, a coastal area famous for being the site of an eight month long battle between Allied and Turkish forces.
+A trip to Gallipoli should be first on your list, a coastal area famous for being the site of an eight month long battle between Allied and Turkish forces.
 The trenches and battlefields are still very visible almost a century after the tragic events which claimed so many lives.

 In Georgia, Prometheus Cave is an eerie subterranean experience with petrified waterfalls, stalagmites, stalactites, underground rivers, caverns and lakes.
 With 1060 of underground paths to follow, visitors can also take a boat ride along the river to get closer to some of the most amazing sights normally hidden below the surface.